Best LED Lanterns

 Construction and Durability

-For the utmost durability and long-lasting nature, this features a sturdy rubber and plastic molding.
+For the utmost durability and long-lasting nature, this light features a sturdy rubber and plastic molding.
 Even more so, the lantern is water-resistant.

 Not only are there three different settings for light output but there is also an energy-efficient mode.
 In addition to all this, the top can be removed for forwarding lighting.